 During all this time of full-time traveling and blogging, I’ve personally calculated the benefits almost every day, but it would be only unfair if I kept the secret to myself and not shared it with you.
 Though of course, it’s practically impossible to go back in time and share every tiny detail but I’ll still give you a fair idea.

 Different Ways I Make Money Right Now

 Direct Earning: Since the last six months or so, I’ve been earning somewhere upto 50 thousand Indian Rupees a month, from my blog.
 And to do so, I use a mix of different revenue sources — ranging from writing sponsored posts on my blog to running Google Adsense to placing affiliate links.
 All this is the direct money this blog generates for me.
 Some indirect ways it generates my money, include: giving blogging workshops and charging for it, organizing group tours, and writing freelance for a few prints/online travel magazines.

 Sponsored Or (Free) Media Trips Because Of My Blog: There’s no denying the fact that if you’ve started travel blogging, and you’re doing it seriously, you’re eventually going to get (free) sponsored trips.
 I got my first free blogging trip after 3 or 4 months of my blogging stint.
 And as my blog gained more popularity, and my social media followers increased, free trips only became bigger and more frequent.
 [Read: Getting Your First Few Sponsored Trips]

-For an instance, during my recent trip to Europe (in March), I only had to spend between 70 thousand Rupees, including flight costs (READ HOW) because everything else was sponsored.
+For instance, during my recent trip to Europe (in March), I only had to spend between 70 thousand Rupees, including flight costs (READ HOW) because everything else was sponsored.
 I had free dinner coupons at many places, free public transport, prepaid hotels in most of the places — all because I was on media trips in 6 different countries.
 Tourism boards in Germany, Switzerland, Austria, Slovakia, and Hungary were supporting my travel.